 - Hours: The Library is open day and evening hours as posted in the Library and online at https://library.raritanval.edu.

 The Testing Center conducts admissions, placement and competency testing for the College, including for ESL, English and mathematics, foreign languages and technological competency.
 Students taking make-up exams or tests for online courses may be required to use the Testing Center.
-Tests such as CLEP, DSST, and High School Equivalency are also administered at the College.
+Tests such as CLEP, and DSST.
 Photo identification is required prior to testing.

-The Academic Support Center (ASC), located in The Bateman Center, 3rd Floor, provides academic support services at no additional charge to registered RVCC students.
-The ASC offers:
+The Tutoring Center, located in The Bateman Center, 3rd Floor, provides academic support services at no additional charge to registered RVCC students.
+The Tutoring Center offers:

-- Drop-in Tutoring - Free individual and group tutoring is available in a wide variety of academic disciplines.
-ASC tutors are employed by the College and participate in regular training.
+- Appointments and Drop-in Tutoring - Free individual and group tutoring is available in a wide variety of academic disciplines.
+Peer and professional tutors are employed by the College and participate in regular training.

-- Tutor-assisted Study Groups - On students’ initiative, ASC staff provides meeting space and tutor assistance to groups of two or more.
+- Tutor-assisted Study Groups - On students’ initiative, Tutoring Center staff provides meeting space and tutor assistance to groups of three or more.

-- Learning Support Materials - Reference books, current text books, DVDs, computer software, and manipulative learning tools for math and science are available.
-State-of-the-art assistive technologies are accessible to accommodate special needs students.
+- Learning Support Materials - Whiteboards, textbooks, computer software, anatomy & physiology models, and various math and science manipulatives are available.
+State-of-the-art assistive technologies are accessible to accommodate students with learning differences.

-- Computers - Internet access and learning support software are available for writing papers, doing research, and completing homework.
-The ASC staff is trained to help students with online learning systems and course software.
+- Computers - Internet access and learning support software are available for writing papers, doing research, printing, and completing homework.
+The Tutoring Center staff is trained to help students with online learning systems and course software.

-- Online Tutoring - ASC writing tutors provide prompt feedback for papers submitted online to firstname.lastname@example.org.
-Smarthinking, a web-based tutoring service covering multiple subjects, is accessible 7 days a week.
+- Online Tutoring - Tutoring Center writing tutors provide prompt feedback for papers submitted online to email@example.com.
+Brainfuse, a web-based tutoring service covering multiple subjects, is accessible to RVCC students 24/7.

-Students, adjuncts and other professionals interested in becoming tutors should contact the ASC.
+Students, adjuncts and other professionals interested in becoming tutors should contact the Tutoring Center.